contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Members should exemplify civility in all online interactions.

+### 38.8.22 Internet, Satellite, and Video Equipment

+Church internet, satellite, and video equipment is to be used only for noncommercial Church purposes.
+Any use must be authorized by the stake presidency or bishopric.

+This equipment may not be used to access or record programs that are not sponsored by the Church.
+Nor may Church resources, such as internet connections, be used to access or record such programs.

+Only people who are trained to operate the equipment may do so.
+It should be locked securely when not in use.
+Equipment may not be removed from the building for personal use.

 ### 38.8.23 Laws of the Land

 Members should obey, honor, and sustain the laws in any country where they live or travel (see [Doctrine and Covenants 58:21–22](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/58.21-22?lang=eng#p21); [Articles of Faith 1:12](https://www.churchofjesuschrist.org/study/scriptures/pgp/a-of-f/1.12?lang=eng#p12)).
 This includes laws that prohibit proselyting.

 ### 38.8.24 Legal Counsel for Church Matters

-When legal help is needed for Church matters, Church leaders should contact Church legal counsel.
-In the United States and Canada, stake presidents should contact the Office of General Counsel at Church headquarters (1-801-240-6301 or 1-800-453-3860).
-Outside the United States and Canada, stake presidents should contact the area office to obtain local legal counsel.
+When legal help is needed for Church matters, leaders should contact Church legal counsel.
+In the United States and Canada, the stake president contacts the Church’s Office of General Counsel:

+* 1-800-453-3860, extension 2-6301
+* 1-801-240-6301

+Outside the United States and Canada, the stake president contacts the area legal counsel at the area office.

 #### 38.8.24.1 Involvement or Documents in Legal Proceedings

-Church leaders should not involve themselves in civil or criminal cases for members in their units, quorums, or organizations without first consulting with Church legal counsel.
-This same policy applies to corresponding with lawyers or court personnel, including through email.
+Church leaders should not involve themselves in civil or criminal cases for members in their units without first consulting with Church legal counsel.
+This same policy applies to speaking with or writing to lawyers or court personnel, including through email.

-Leaders should confer with Church legal counsel if, in their Church capacities, they:
+Leaders should speak with Church legal counsel if, in their Church capacities, they:

 * Believe they should testify or communicate in a legal matter.
 * Are being required by legal process to testify or communicate in a legal matter.